 - Doesn’t look as good as welded wire

-The first video below highlights how to stretch chicken wire over 1″x1″ framing and staple it down.
+The video below highlights how to stretch chicken wire over 1″x1″ framing and staple it down.
 You need to measure and build the framing on your own.

-This second video uses welded wire; however it offers a better looking framing system you can use with chicken wire as well.
+This second video uses welded wire; however, it offers a better-looking framing system you can use with chicken wire as well.
 Framing is build of 2x4s and 2x6s with a nice x-style hinged gate.

 Welded Wire with Fast Metal Posts